Falcon Oil & Gas Ltd. - Beetaloo Operations Update

 Beetaloo Operations Update

-12 November 2024 – Falcon Oil & Gas Ltd. (TSXV: FO, AIM: FOG) notes the release of Tamboran Resources Corporation 1Q FY25 results and provides an update on operations in exploration permit 98 in the Beetaloo Sub-basin, Northern Territory, Australia with Falcon Oil & Gas Australia Limited's (“ Falcon Australia ”) joint venture partner, Tamboran (B2) Pty Limited (“ Tamboran B2 ”).
+18 November 2024 – Falcon Oil & Gas Ltd. (TSXV: FO, AIM: FOG) is pleased to announce that the Shenandoah South 2H sidetrack (“ SS2H ST1” ) well has been cased and suspended at a total measured depth of 16,182 feet (4,932 metres) in the Beetaloo Sub-basin, Northern Territory, Australia.
+This includes a 5,906-foot (1,800-metre) horizontal section within the Amungee Member B-Shale, of which ~5,577 feet (1,700 metres) is planned to be stimulated with Falcon Oil & Gas Australia Limited's (“ Falcon Australia ”) joint venture partner, Tamboran (B2) Pty Limited (“ Tamboran B2 ”).

-On 30 August 2024 Falcon announced the 2024 drilling programme with the spudding of the Shenandoah South 2H (“ SS2H ”) horizontal well in EP98 with the Helmerich & Payne (NYSE: HP) FlexRig® super-spec rig.
-The SS2H well is located approximately 2.7 miles (4.3 kilometres) north of the previously flow tested Shenandoah South 1H (“SS1H” ) well in EP117.

-The SS2H well was successfully drilled to a total depth of 20,669 feet (6,300 metres) in 35 days, intersecting the Amungee B Shale as prognosed.
-This included a 9,843 foot (3,000 metre) horizontal section that was successfully geo-steered within the shale without the need for a pilot hole.
-Data from the SS2H well has demonstrated geological rock properties consistent with the SS1H location, with strong gas shows across the entire horizontal section and no observed faulting.
-When preparing to run production casing a downhole mechanical issue was unable to be remediated, which resulted in the SS2H well being plugged and sidetracked.

-Following the drilling of the SS2H ST1 sidetrack well, the Helmerich & Payne rig will skid across the same pad in preparation for the drilling of the Shenandoah South 3H (“SS3H”) well, which is planned to be completed with a 10,000 foot (~3,000 metre) horizontal section.
+The decision to case and suspend SS2H ST1 comes following consultation with Tamboran B2 on the failure of a directional drilling tool while drilling the horizontal section.
+This decision avoids additional rig costs and will enable the immediate drilling of the Shenandoah South 3H (“ SS3H ”) well from the same well pad, which is planned to be drilled with a 10,000-foot (3,000 metre) horizontal section in the Amungee member B-Shale.

-Liberty Energy's frac fleet was successfully mobilized to the Beetaloo Basin ahead of the 120-stage stimulation campaign (60 stages each) for the SS2H ST1 and SS3H wells.
-The program will be the largest stimulation campaign in the Beetaloo Basin to date and is projected to deliver an increase to the number of completions per day compared to historic completions in the basin.
-This is expected to deliver increased completions efficiency, which drives completion cost reduction.
+Following the drilling of the SS3H well, Liberty Energy will complete the stimulation of the SS2H ST1 and SS3H wells with 34 and 60 stages planned at the respective wells.
+Stimulation of both wells is expected to commence in Q1 2025 with 30 day initial production flow rates expected in the same period.

+The successful stimulation of SS2H ST1 will create a drilling spacing unit of 20,480 acres.

-Falcon Australia will participate in both wells in the Shenandoah South Pilot Project at its elected participating interest of 5%.
+Falcon Australia will continue its participation in both wells in the Shenandoah South Pilot Project at its elected participating interest of 5%.

 Philip O'Quigley, CEO of Falcon commented :